grahamearley/FirestoreGoogleAppsScript/.github/README.md

 This library allows a user (or service account) to authenticate with Firestore and edit their Firestore database within a Google Apps Script.

 Read how this project was started [here](http://grahamearley.website/blog/2017/10/18/firestore-in-google-apps-script.html).

+As of **v27**, this project has been updated to use the [GAS V8 runtime](https://developers.google.com/apps-script/guides/v8-runtime) with [Typescript](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-9.html)!
+This introduces a number of [breaking changes](#breaking-changes).

 ## Installation
 In the Google online script editor, select the `Resources` menu item and choose `Libraries...`.
 In the "Add a library" input box, enter `1VUSl4b1r1eoNcRWotZM3e87ygkxvXltOgyDZhixqncz9lQ3MjfT1iKFw` and click "Add."
 Choose the most recent version number.